rossberg/boulder-dash/README.md

 - No sound: The Graphics library's `sound` function is a wee bit too lame to produce proper effects, especially since it appears to be blocking.

-- Windows: On Windows, some of the API seems defunct, e.g., setting the window size or text size has no effect.
+- Windows: On Windows, some of the API is defunct, e.g., setting the window size or text size has no effect.
 Some draw commands are randomly ignored on occasion.
+And when the user closes the Window, we get unexpected Graphic_failure exceptions.

 - Mac: On MacOs, the library requires X11, so you'll have to install XQuartz.